-The RV Chinook II has the capability to sample offshore within the Solent and beyond, and complements the current inshore RV Calypso.
+The RV Noctiluca has the capability to sample offshore within the Solent and beyond, and complements the current inshore RV Calypso.

-At over 10 metres long, Chinook II can carry up to 10 students plus 2 crew.
+The 12.5m Noctiluca can carry up to 12 students plus 2 crew.
 It is an integral part of the teaching across all years for our BSc (Hons) Marine Biology and MSc Applied Aquatic Biology.
 Postgraduate students and researchers also use the vessel, and it can be used for commercial activity.

 RV Calypso arriving at the Langstone harbour research platform.